tapiwamwila/Computing_Artifact/README.md

    ```bash
    pip install torch torch_geometric pandas numpy scikit-learn seaborn matplotlib folium shap networkx tqdm numba gcsfs
    ```
-   *Note:* For PyTorch and torch-geometric, you may need to follow their official installation instructions (especially if using CUDA for GPU acceleration).

 4. **Download the CAMELS dataset**:
    This project uses the **CAMELS (Catchment Attributes and Meteorology for Large-sample Studies)** dataset.
 Due to its size, the data is not included in the repo.
 Download the CAMELS US dataset from the [NCAR/UCAR data portal](https://ral.ucar.edu/solutions/products/camels) or the [GDEX archive](https://gdex.ucar.edu/dataset/) – specifically, you will need the time series data (`basin_timeseries_v1p2_metForcing_obsFlow.zip`).
 Extract the dataset on your system, which should yield a directory (for example, `basin_timeseries_v1p2_metForcing_obsFlow` containing subfolders for meteorological forcing and streamflow data).